BY ANISHA JINTOORKAR

 “From working at EZOO in 2018 I believe that an organization like DanceSafe would have been very useful,” Heather Felix, senior public relations major, said.
 She worked for Boxed Water at the festival.

 “Alone, a medical tent is not enough to care for the thousands of people at the festival site.
-Not even Boxed Water was giving out free water.
 The only free water was from the refill station, which isn’t adequate when there is just one refill station for the thousands of attendees,” she said.